chaturadilan/riverpod_repo_generator/README.md

 # Repo Generator with Riverpod

 ## Known Issue
-You have to use the exact version of riverpod_generator 2.3.3 in pubspec.yaml or below.
+You have to use the exact version of riverpod_generator 2.3.3 or below in pubspec.yaml.

 ```
 riverpod_generator: 2.3.3